thavlik/machine-learning-portfolio/experiments/grasp_and_lift_eeg/README.md

 | [classification/basic_hparams.yaml](classification/basic_hparams.yaml)   | 2048 samples @ 500 Hz | Hyperparameter search for `basic.yaml`
 | [classification/halfres.yaml](classification/halfres.yaml)               | 1024 samples @ 250 Hz | Half-resolution input
 | [classification/halfres_hparams.yaml](classification/basic_hparams.yaml) | 1024 samples @ 250 Hz | Hyperparameter search for `halfres.yaml`

+## Future Direction
+The random splitting method almost trains with the same data as it uses for validation, so it is unsurprising that it yields high validation accuracy.
+Because there does not appear to be enough data to generalize across subject or trial splits, further efforts could examine the effect of the random split's proportion.
+It is estimated that relatively few training examples (<50%) would be necessary to maintain high validation accuracy.